f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 You can enable SNMP traps for the F5OS-A platform layer.
 The **F5OS-APPLIANCE-ALERT-NOTIF-MIB** provides details about supported rSeries appliance SNMP traps.
 Below is the current full list of traps supported as of F5OS-A 1.8.0.

 ..
 NOTE:: The current **F5OS-APPLIANCE-ALERT-NOTIF-MIB** file will contain alerts for both F5OS-A (rSeries appliances) and F5OS-C (VELOS chassis).
 Some traps may be specific to one platform or the other.
 In the future the VELOS specific traps will be removed from the appliance MIB file.
-This section will only document MIB files relevant to the rSeries appliances.
+This section will only document MIB files relevant to the rSeries appliances only.

 SNMP Trap events that note a fault should also trigger an alert that can be viewed in the show alerts output in the CLI, WebUI, and API.
 They are also logged in the snmp.log file.
 Once a clear SNMP Trap is sent, it should clear the event from the **show events** output.